 “I need to be re-tooled,” JJ said.
 “This isn’t a matter of me just gaining a degree.
 You kinda get to a point that you don’t know quite as much as you thought you did.
 I need to get back to some basic stuff and learn new things, too.”

-Part of JJ’s vision for Light and Life Chapel is to become an economically viable congregation and equip leaders to preach and pray.
+Part of JJ’s vision for Light and Life Chapel was for it to become an economically viable congregation and equip leaders to preach and pray.
 While JJ spent two weeks at Asbury Seminary for his summer cohort, he relied on six capable leaders back home.

 “I got the preaching thing down, but need to re-think it and really allow the people to become more participatory,” JJ said.

-Not only are JJ and his congregation going through the Recalibrate Initiative, he is also helping with the research to make the process better.
-As part of his D.Min. research project, JJ analyzes the data collected from the churches currently participating in the initiative to refine the Recalibrate system.
+Not only were JJ and his congregation going through the Recalibrate Initiative, but he was also helping with the research to make the process better.
+As part of his D.Min. research project, JJ analyzed the data collected from the churches participating in the initiative to refine the Recalibrate system.

-JJ’s research is pivotal to show the Recalibrate leaders what is and is not working and why.
+JJ’s research was pivotal to show the Recalibrate leaders what is and is not working and why.

 “Because JJ is doing his D.Min. and because he has been in one of the Recalibrate cohorts, I started talking about the possibility of him helping me as he does his D.Min. by doing some analysis for us,” Bishop David Roller, Free Methodist Bishop of North America and ’80 M.Div. graduate, said.